barbaraport/softtelie-ehsoja/docs/Readmes/sprint_3.md

   <img src="https://github.com/barbaraport/softtelie-ehsoja/blob/main/docs/MVPs/sprint_3/ehSoja-Sprint-3.gif" height="600px"/>
 </p>

-- The pod's recognition model was improved to be recognize the pods in the given image.
+- The pod's recognition model was improved to recognize the pods in the given image.

 - The database model was updated to reflect the new data that is generated when registering a sample.